DavesCodeMusings/CloudPi/README.md

 ![CloudPi96px](https://user-images.githubusercontent.com/61114342/143794062-17bc25c9-b9d1-4450-a6e4-f67148be7a46.png)

 # CloudPi
-Turn a Raspberry Pi 4 into an on-premise cloud with a minimum of fuss.

-What you get:

-* NextCloud as an on-premise file sharing and collaboration application.
-* Docker Community Edition container environment.
+Oh, you run a web server on your Raspberry Pi?
+That's so cute.
+This one runs...
+* Nextcloud
+* Samba
+* Home Assistant
+* NodeRED
+* Mosquitto MQTT
+* Gitea
-* Portainer management app for easy Docker administration.
+* Portainer
-* Locally hosted DNS, LDAP and git repositories.
-* Ansible playbooks and docker-compose stacks for automating installation.
-* Headless server operation.
+* OpenLDAP
+* BIND9 DNS
+* TLS Certificate Authority (CA)

+Oh yeah, and there's an Nginx web server too.

+---

 The CloudPi project is in a state of flux at the moment.
 With the release of Raspberry Pi OS 11 (Bullseye) everything is getting reworked.
 The new version is here: